 Skip to main content

-Arc’s stable fee design eliminates the volatility of gas costs and ensures predictable, auditable transaction fees.
-As a developer, you benefit from fees denominated in USDC, a protocol-level smoothing mechanism, and flexible paymaster services.
+Arc’s fee design eliminates the volatility of gas costs and ensures predictable transaction fees.
+You benefit from fees denominated in USDC, a protocol-level smoothing mechanism, and flexible paymaster services.

 On Arc, the base fee is designed to remain around one cent (≈ $0.01) per transaction on average.
-This target embodies Arc’s guiding principle of “1 cent, 1 second, 1 click”, making onchain finance as fast, simple, and affordable as the internet itself.
+This target aims to make onchain finance fast, simple, and affordable.

-Arc uses USDC as the native gas token instead of a volatile cryptocurrency.
-This eliminates the need to manage token price swings and simplifies accounting.
-On most blockchains, you pay gas in a volatile token (for example, ETH on Ethereum).
-That means the real cost in dollars can fluctuate based on token price and network demand.
-On Arc, the gas unit is pegged to USDC, which is designed to stay stable at 1 USD.
+Arc uses USDC as the native gas token instead of a native token.
+This means you don’t need to manage token price swings.
+On most blockchains, you pay gas in a native token (for example, ETH on Ethereum).
+That means the cost of network fees in dollars can fluctuate based on token price and network demand.
+On Arc, the gas unit is USDC which is stable with USD.
 As a result:

 • You can estimate fees in advance in dollar terms.

-• You don’t need to hold volatile tokens just to pay gas.
+• You don’t need to hold additional tokens just to pay network fees.

-• Accounting and treasury processes are simpler, because the unit of value you transfer and the unit you pay in are the same.
+• Accounting and treasury processes are simplified, because the unit of value you transfer and the unit you pay in are the same.

 For example, if a transaction requires g gas units, the fee is: